 2. If possible, ask in person

 Try approaching your teachers during their downtime, such as after school and free periods.
-Asking in between classes will leave you both feeling harried.
+Asking in between classes will leave you both feeling hurried.
 Be sure to let them know why you’ve chosen to ask them.
 If you enjoyed their class or hope to pursue a similar subject in college, don’t be afraid to tell them that!
-(No one can resist a little bit of flattery and admiration).

 3. Don’t operate on the assumption that your teachers will say yes

 Prepare yourself for rejection, and don’t take it personally.
-If a teacher declines the opportunity to write you a recommendation, there is a possibility he or she may have too many letters on their plate or don’t feel fit to give you the quality letter you deserve.
+If a teacher declines the opportunity to write you a recommendation, there is a possibility they have too many letters on their plate or don’t feel fit to give you the quality letter you deserve.
 Don’t stress, there are plenty of teachers that are willing to help!

-4. Offer a list of extracurricular activities/awards or a resume to use as a reference point
+4. Offer a resume to use as a reference point

-To help your recommenders get started, feel free to let them know about your aspirations, potential majors, and what you hope to accomplish in college.
+To help your recommenders get started, give them a resume or a brag sheet listing all your extracurriculars and awards.
+Feel free to let them know about your aspirations, potential majors, and what you hope to accomplish in college.
 You can also refresh their memories regarding particular projects you have completed for them.
 If need be, be sure to provide pre-addressed and stamped envelopes for all the schools to which you’re applying!